RybaPila-IT/The-Duck-Game/README.md

 ## Project overview.

-The Shooting Game project is a game which has been made to look like The Duck Game which is a popular platformer shooting game. <br>
+The Shooting Game project is a game, which has been made to look like The Duck Game, which is a popular platformer shooting game. <br>
 Game can be played alone (wow much fun) or with a friend. <br>
-Project is build with the usage of the gradle software so in order to compile it and run it one should have it installed.
+Project is build with the usage of the gradle software, so in order to compile/run it, one should have gradle software installed.

 ---